 In 5th grade the teacher asked everyone in my class what they wanted to do when they were an adult.
 Each student told their version of the ideal jobs for them.
 A few didn’t know but some had an idea.
 I remember my answer.
 I wanted to be a police officer.
 I wanted to help people.
 I wanted to be that good guy… the hero.

-Fast forwarding, I sitting in a restaurant with a group of friends as we discussed our immediate future plans since high school graduation was soon to come.
+Fast forwarding, I was sitting in a restaurant with a group of friends as we discussed our immediate future plans since high school graduation was soon to come.
 Two were headed to college and one to the Army and me to the Navy.
 I didn’t like school so college wasn’t for me.
-After my enlistment, I interviewed with my local police department.
+After my enlistment was over (serving in military law enforcement), I interviewed with my local police department.
 I was not impressed with how they handled the onboarding process.
-I was actually disappointed with what I saw.
+I was actually disappointed with what I experienced.
 I knew that if that was how they operated I didn’t want anything to do with them.
 My childhood dream was crushed.
 But my desire to help people had not changed.

 So ministry was my way to help people.
 Children’s pastor, pastoral assistant, camp director, executive pastor, church planter, missionary trainer, college professor of distance education.
 I have been blessed with a variety of experience and education both in churches, missions, camps, and colleges.

 At the same time I have used computers and the internet to produce education venues in all of these setting.
 Managing websites, hosting platforms, learning management systems, social platforms, with everything from dos and cpm to windows and my favorite, the Apple OS.

 Connecting all these experiences along with the formal education and training to be useful for God and helping others has been my passion.
 This has placed me in a unique position.
 I have watched the trends in the world and the church over this time and can see what is happening